Everything travelers need to know about coronavirus - Local News 8

 Airlines all over the globe have canceled flights amid the outbreak, and service to China has been suspended by many airlines.

-Some carriers have recently built more flexibility into booking, waiving all change fees for some travel periods in March.
+Some carriers, including United, American Airlines, JetBlue and Delta, have recently built more flexibility into new bookings, waiving change fees for some travel periods in March.

-United Airlines announced new “flexible booking” Tuesday in response to traveler uncertainty related to the virus outbreak.

-“United is working to give customers more flexibility by waiving change fees for any bookings — domestic and international — made between March 3 and March 31.
-The waiver applies to all tickets, all fare types, all destinations, all points-of-sale and all travel dates available for sale,” United Airlines said in a press release.
+United Airlines was the first US carrier to cut its domestic flight schedule due to a sharp drop in demand.
+United will cut flights in the US and Canada by 10% and overseas flights by 20% in April, according to an email to employees made available to CNN.

 In Japan, Japan Airlines and All Nippon Airways have announced they will reduce the number of domestic flights as the country records a growing number of virus cases.